 If you are serious about the Chilean market, you may be unnecessarily exposing yourself to risk.
 There is a very practical way to set up an agent/dealer relationship and it only involves making sure that you set up the relationship correctly from both a legal and business perspective from the very beginning.

-We provide some basic guidelines in this article to help companies set up an agent/dealer relationship that will limit the risk of triggering PE while also ensuring that the agreement is effective.
+We provide some basic guidelines in the article Part 2: Setting up a Chilean Agent – Getting it Right! to help companies set up an agent/dealer relationship that will limit the risk of triggering PE while also ensuring that the agreement is effective.

 Harris Gomez Group focuses on providing our clients with practical advice.
 We understand that your number one priority is to grow your business in the most straight-forward and cost efficient ways possible.
 Do not hesitate to contact our offices if we can assist you in anyway.